In this multicultural world without frontiers, it is only natural that sometimes you want to share your typeform with people in different languages.

 Questions in multiple languages with Logic Jumps

-If you are on a PRO plan, you can take advantage of Logic Jumps to create your multilingual typeform.
+If you are on an Essentials or higher plan, you can take advantage of Logic Jumps to create your multilingual typeform.
 To do this, add all the questions in the chosen languages.
 Then, on the first question ask the respondents for their preferred language and direct them to the set of questions in that language.

 This is ideal for typeforms in only two languages and you must remember that system messages will need to be adapted to both.
 (OK buttons, failure messages, etc)